zzzit00ti-cell/Pyro---Python-but-Simpler-/README.md

 - Self‑hosting (compiler written in Pyro itself)

-## Contributing
+# Contributing

-See CONTRIBUTING.md (to be added).
-For now, open issues or PRs on GitHub.
+See CONTRIBUTING.md.
+Open issues or PRs on GitHub.

-License
+# License

 MIT – use it anywhere, even in commercial projects.